 Have you ever seen the movie Throw Momma From the Train?
 It’s a classic 80s comedy about the hilarious misadventures of a writing instructor (Billy Crystal) and one of his students (Danny Devito).
 When the film opens, Billy Crystal’s character is suffering from an extreme case of writer’s block.
 In fact, he can’t complete the first sentence of his next novel: The night was…

 The character’s search for the perfect word to finish the sentence persists throughout the film (as a sub-plot): The night was hot.
 The night was hot and wet.
 The night was humid.
 The night was cold.
 The night was foggy.
 The night was dry.

 Of course in the real world, we can solve such problems by using a thesaurus, but in the movie, this quest for the perfect word provokes a lot of frustration from the character (and laughs from the audience).
 He does eventually find the ideal word, but you’ll have to watch the movie to find out which word he ends up with and where he gets it.

 The Right Word

 Billy Crystal’s search for the perfect word in Throw Momma from the Train is one of my favorite film representations of what it means to be a writer.
 Finding the right word can breathe life into an otherwise lifeless sentence.
 When we choose words carefully, our writing is clearer and more meaningful.

 Of all the tools and techniques that we writers use, none are as critical as our raw materials, our basic building blocks: words.
 A riveting story will fall flat on its face if readers can’t make sense of it.
 A thought-provoking essay will be handily dismissed if the language doesn’t clearly communicate the writer’s ideas and intentions.
-And poetry, which especially emphasizes word choice, is intolerant of lazy writing and poor word choices.
+And poetry, which especially emphasizes word choice, is intolerant of lazy writing and imprecise or inaccurate word choices.